http://www.dailymotion.com/video/xi2p7_free-thai-massage-lesson-legs

 By Air

-, Thailand's national airline, flies to eight destinations in the North, seven
+Thai Airways International, Thailand's national airline, flies to eight destinations in the North, seven

 destinations in the Northeast, and six in the South.
 Bangkok Airways flies from Bangkok directly to Ko Samui, Ranong, Cha-am (Hua Hin) and Sukhothai.
 It also flies one-stop to Chiang Mai and Phuket, and from Samui to U-Tapao (Pattaya).
 There are also services linking Samui and Singapore.
 Orient Thai Airline connects major Thai cities such as Chiang MaiSurat Thani-Hat Yai, Chiang

 Mai-Hat Yai, Chiang Mai-U-Tapao, Chiang Mai-Udon Thani-Ubon Ratchathani, Chiang Mai- Khon Kaen-Ubon Ratchathani.
+Reservations can be made through any authorized Thai Inter Travel Agent.
+Thai

 Airways International's Lan Luang Office is on 6 Lan Luang Road, Tel: 280-0110,280-0060.
 The airline also organises 'Royal Orchid Holidays' tours to every destination it flies to.